SwissDataScienceCenter/renku/docs/developer/example-configurations/gitlab.rst

 use this pre-existing instance as a backend service for Renku.

-Here we describe how to run a local version of the platform against gitlab.com **and** also use gitlab.com as identity provider.
+Here we describe how to run a local version of the platform against gitlab.com **and** also use gitlab.com as an identity provider.
 (In regular Renku deployments, the dependency is the other way around meaning that the Renku GitLab instance uses the Renku Keycloak instance as identity provider).